vijaygopal97/Opine-ReactNative-Latest/README.md

 ## Configuration

 ### Backend API
-The app is configured to connect to the Opine backend at:
+The app is configured to connect to the Convergent backend at:
 ```
 https://opine.exypnossolutions.com
 ```